 The score by Anthony Willis is getting released digitally by Universal’s Back Lot Music on December 3.

 How to Train Your Dragon: Homecoming is directed by Tim Johnson (Home, Antz), written by Jonathan Groff and Jon Pollack and associate produced by Craig Rittenbaum.

 Anthony Willis has a diverse list of composition credits, such as seasons 6-8 of video game sensation Fortnite, BAFTA-nominated Playstation game Knack II, Sundance selected comedy It Happened in L.A. and horror thriller The Hive.
 A protégé of Oscar-nominated composer John Powell, Willis has also contributed additional music to major Hollywood franchise films, including including: How to Train Your Dragon 2 & 3, Jumanji: The Next Level, Solo: A Star Wars Story, Ralph Breaks the Internet, Pirates of the Caribbean: Dead Men Tell No Tales, Jason Bourne, Rio 2 and Despicable Me 2.

 Upcoming projects include Amin Matalqa’s animated adventure Hump, starring Simon Pegg and Gaten Matarrazo.

 Willis grew up in London, and began his musical training as a chorister of St. George’s Chapel, Windsor Castle, England.
 He went on to study Composition at Marlborough College, Wilshire and the University of Bristol, before earning his graduate degree from the University of Southern California.
-He is based at 5 Cat Studios in the Pacific Palisades and lives in Venice Beach.
+He is based at 5 Cat Studios in Los Angeles and lives in Venice Beach.